 The Bourgeois brand features a number of ranges, so let me take the briefest skip through these for an at-a-glance reference:

-• Heirloom: The heirloom series is more directly influenced by significant guitar models throughout history; like a reverential nod to the most significant acoustic guitars of the early 20th century.
+The Bourgeois Heirloom series is more directly influenced by significant guitar models throughout history.
+These can be thought of like a reverential nod to the most notable 'Pre-War' acoustic guitars of the early 20th century.
+This was probably the most influential period of acoustic guitar building that has ever existed, and it befits a maker like Bourgeois - who are something of a 'modern tradition' brand - to pay tribute to that.
 You’ll find some very highly decorated instruments here, with pearl and abalone inlay work and more.

-• Legacy: The Legacy Series is more about Dana Bourgeois’ own preferences in terms of styles, features and decorations.
+The Bourgeois Legacy Series is more about Dana Bourgeois’ own preferences in terms of styles, features and decorations.
 These are highly personalised takes on familiar - and less familiar- guitar designs, with unique features all reimagined by Dana himself.

 Bourgeois Touchstone